The Association for Animal Welfare Advancement Learning Center

 Vice President of Equine Welfare, ASPCA

-Emily Weiss, Ph.D. leads the efforts at the ASPCA to achieve the goal of all equines have good welfare.
-The work aims squarely on increasing the rehoming of horses, the development of effective safety net programming and a third focus of effective law enforcement response to cruelty and neglect.
+Emily Weiss, Ph.D., leads the efforts at the ASPCA to achieve the goal that all equines have good welfare.
+The work aims squarely on increasing the rehoming of horses, the development of effective safety net programming, and a third focus of effective law enforcement response to cruelty and neglect.
 A nationally recognized speaker, Dr. Weiss has published extensively on topics related to applied animal behavior.
 She also served as the ASPCA’s VP of Research & Development, overseeing groundbreaking research related to the animal sheltering field and developing assessment tools for shelter animals.

 Director of Shelter Operations, Animal Rescue League of Iowa